-So, you’ve just set up a website for your online store, purchased a domain name, built it using WordPress and added a shopping cart platform like Selz to turn it into a sales platform.
+So, you’ve just set up a website for your online store, purchased a domain name, built it using WordPress and added ecommerce like Selz to turn it into a sales platform.
 You’ve run vulnerability scans.
-It’s coming together.

-But, how are you going to get people to visit the site?
-By putting together, a savvy marketing strategy.
-It’s all well and good having a slick, easy-to-use website, and cost-effective products; but without a plan to promote your business, no one’s going to visit.
+It’s coming together, but how are you going to get people to visit the site?
+By putting together online store advertising.
+It’s all well and good having a slick, easy-to-use website, and cost-effective products, but without a plan to promote your business, no one’s going to visit.

 The person who shouts loudest gets the attention—even if that person doesn’t deserve the attention.
 In this article, we’re going to be looking at some of the ways to get the edge over the competition and ensure that you shout the loudest of them all.
 And, more importantly, get sales!

 The idea of getting something at a discount drives people crazy.
 If you’ve ever seen a video of Black Friday, you’ll know what I’m talking about.
 Stimulated by a sense of competition, as well as a fear of missing out, buyers are much more likely to buy a product on sale.

 Psychologist Daniel Kahneman has proven the existence of a so-called “framing effect,” a cognitive bias meaning that we respond differently to the same information dependent on its framing.

 This bias means that sales are a great tool for the shopkeeper, and any online store ought to hold one every now and then.
 Make sure not to overdo it, though.
 Buyers might catch on to the fact that products have been on sale all year, which may lead them to mistrust you.

 Promo codes and coupons are another way to attract traffic.
 They’re perfect for bringing in first-time buyers, and most agree that they’re profitable in the long run.
 Just be sure to strike the right balance between attracting customers and giving away too much.

 And, don’t overdo it.
 Customers might start to feel entitled to promos, and this might stop them from paying regular prices.